raspberrypilearning/cyoa-web/en/step_2.md

 The first thing we need to do to create our ‘Choose Your Own Adventure Website’ is to create a narrative where our reader can make choices that lead to other pages in the story.

-In the included example site, *The Magic Library*, our reader is taken through a very simple narrative which branches into different options.
+In the included example site, *The Magic Library*, our reader is taken through a narrative which branches into different options.
 If we look at a ‘map’ of our story, it would look something like this:

 ![Story Map](images/story-map.png)